If you have eczema, you know the misery that comes with that intense, never-ending itch you can’t help but scratch incessantly.

 There is something else you can try that might actually see your skin condition improve.

 Red light therapy for eczema is a non-invasive treatment that uses red light to stimulate your skin.

 The red light strengthens the mitochondria in your cells, stimulating adenosine triphosphate (ATP) production and allowing your cells to function more efficiently.
 This results in improved cellular regeneration, rejuvenation, and more.
 All of which helps reduce inflammation and soothe irritation while also healing damaged cells.

-In particular, for eczema sufferers, the benefits of red light therapy include reduced inflammation, itching, and redness.
+In particular, for eczema sufferers, the benefits of using red light therapy on the skin include reduced inflammation, itching, and redness.

 Red light therapy can also improve blood flow, meaning more oxygen and nutrients are being delivered to the affected skin cells.

 This happens because of red light therapy’s ability to promote the proliferation of vascular endothelial cells – which are cells that line your arteries, veins and capillaries .

 Finally, red light therapy can help enhance your body’s lymphatic system.

 The lymphatic system removes waste from your body, so this can result in improved cellular health and reduced inflammation.